Streets of Rage 4: Release

 The game was released for Nintendo Switch, PlayStation 4, Windows, and Xbox One on April 30, 2020.
 A limited physical release for the Nintendo Switch and PlayStation 4 versions by Limited Run Games was made available as both a standard edition with reversible box art and a classic edition with a steelbook case and a Genesis-style clam-shell case.
 A limited edition version including a CD soundtrack, a 7-inch statue, a chicken stress ball, and an artbook has also been offered.
 Another physical release for Nintendo Switch, PS4, and Xbox One was being planned by Signature Edition, releasing the game in both a standard version include keyrings and an art booklet and a signature edition with a CD soundtrack, enamel pins, and a bandana.
 Following the announcement of other physical editions, Dotemu and Limited Run Games announced that all orders of their physical editions would include a complimentary soundtrack CD, as well as free Steam keys for those who ordered the limited edition.

-A downloadable content (DLC) titled Mr. X Nightmare was released on July 15, 2021.
+Downloadable content (DLC) titled Mr. X Nightmare was released on July 15, 2021.
 The DLC adds three additional player characters who are also bosses in the game's main storyline; the current incarnations of Streets of Rage 2 characters Max Thunder and Shiva, and a newcomer Estel Aguirre, and a survival mode in which players fight through waves of enemies to unlock new moves and weapons, as well as the Streets of Rage 3 incarnation of Roo.
 The DLC features additional music tracks composed by Tee Lopes.
 A free update adding additional color pallets, a training mode, and a "New Mania+" difficulty was released alongside the DLC, along with a version of the game for Google Stadia.
-Another free update released on March 10, 2023 added co-op moves and a custom survival mode for the DLC.
+Another free update released on March 10, 2023, added co-op moves and a custom survival mode for the DLC.
 Retail releases of the Nintendo Switch and PS4 versions were released by Merge Games Ltd. on September 24, 2021.
-A mobile port for Android and iOS, developed by Playdigious, was released on May 24, 2022.
+A mobile port for Android and iOS, developed by Playdigious, was released on May 24, 2022. the Android version was downloaded 10,000 times.